marc-sturm/geGUI/README.md

  * Handling of input file, input file list, output file, string, integer, float, enum and flag parameters.
  * Handling of optional parameters and default values.

+### Building

+Just clone the repository and open the `src/geGUI.pro` file in QtCreator.
+After a successful build, the executable and libraries are in the `bin` folder.

 #Tool Definition XML (TDX)
 TDX stands for the "Tool Definition XML" format.
 A TDX file describes the command line interface of a tool.
 It captures the tool documentation, various parameters, parameter documentation.